pjsherpa/multiple-choiceQ/README.md

 CSS
 Javascript
 Deployment
-Screenshot of multiple-choiceQ for reference(img1-img5)
+Screenshot of multiple-choiceQ for reference(img1-img7)

 Features:
-1. The page displays Recent Score, header, Time(has not started) start button and the game rules.
+1. The page displays Recent Score, header, Time(has not started) start button and the game rules.(ref:img1)
-2. Click Start, start button and game rules are not displayed anymore, game quiz appears the timer starts.
+2. Click Start, start button and game rules are not displayed anymore, game quiz appears the timer starts.(ref:img2)
-3. Game quiz has a question and four choices once selected moves on to another question.(8 multiple choices in total)
+3. Game quiz has a question and four choices once selected(ref:img3) moves on to another question.(8 multiple choices in total)
-4. Click on choices provided and if correct will display correct at the bottom and if incorrect will display incorrect at the bottom and deduct 1 second.
+4. Click on choices provided and if correct will display correct (ref:img4)at the bottom and if incorrect will display incorrect(ref:img5) at the bottom and deduct 1 second.
 5. If all 8 questions is finished before the time is up or if time is up and the game is over.
-It displays score, where we can store our name and the timer stops.
+It displays score, where we can store our name and the timer stops.(ref:img6)
-6. Once clicked on Registered name will be displayed with score on the main page and also after page refresh.
+6. Once clicked on Registered name will be displayed with score on the main page and also after page refresh.(ref:img7)

 HTML:
 1. The following is present in Html Semantic Elements.